 \section{Conclusion}

 This article explored the emerging CF-ISAC paradigm, which integrates CF and ISAC to enhance SE, EE, and sensing in future wireless networks.
-It began with a review of CF and ISAC fundamentals and their integration into CF-ISAC, highlighting its unique characteristics.
+It began with a review of the fundamentals of CF and ISAC and their integration into CF-ISAC, highlighting its unique characteristics.
 The benefits of multi-static sensing and key features of CF-ISAC systems were then examined.
-Current developments were categorized into performance analysis, resource allocation, security, and user/target-centric designs, providing a comprehensive literature survey and case studies.
+Current developments were categorized into performance analysis, resource allocation, security, and user- and target-centric designs, with a comprehensive literature survey and case studies.
 Finally, the article outlined key challenges, open research directions, and emerging trends, offering valuable insights for future advancements.

 \appendices